How do I enforce my claims?

 Enforcement of legal compliance in general – administrative penal proceedings

 In addition, any person (i.e. an employee or any other person) gaining knowledge of a lack of compliance with provisions of public law pertaining to employment (e.g. relating to minimum remuneration, working time, workplace safety and health) can report the violation to the administrative authorities.

 Refer to the link in the Download section below for an overview of the authorities in Austria to contact in order to enforce any claims.

 Example – payment of less than the minimum wage:

 Action before the Labour and Social Court and report to the administrative authorities

 Posted or hired-out employees receiving too little pay can claim the difference before the Labour and Social Court.

 Paying workers so little as to not meet even the minimum wage level (referred to as underpayment - Unterentlohnung) is punishable in Austria under administrative penal law.

 Apart from any action brought before the Labour and Social Court, the posted or hired-out employee can file a report of a suspected case of underpayment with the following authorities:

-- Construction Workers’ Holiday and Severance Pay Fund (with construction work; Bauarbeiter-Urlaubs- und Abfertigungskasse, BUAK)
+- for construction work: Construction Workers’ Holiday and Severance Pay Fund (with construction work; Bauarbeiter-Urlaubs- und Abfertigungskasse, BUAK)